 - (1) The nature and prevalence of allegations of excessive use of force by WA police officers. - (2) Circumstances in which allegations of excessive use of force are investigated internally by WA Police. - (3) Circumstances in which allegations of excessive use of force are investigated and/or oversighted by the Corruption and Crime Commission. - (4) The Corruption and Crime Commission's 'active oversight' policy and its adequacy in dealing with allegations of excessive use of force. - (5) The nature of sanctions for excessive use of force allegations which are substantiated.
-The Committee will report by 25 June 2020.
+Extension of the reporting date to 13 August 2020.